-Panasonic GX80 versus Sony A6300
+Panasonic GX80 vs Sony A6300

-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in April 2016 and February 2016.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in April 2016 and February 2016.
 Both the GX80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C (A6300) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (7 percent) than the Panasonic GX80.
 Moreover, the A6300 is markedly lighter (5 percent) than the GX80.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the GX80 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GX80) and the Sony E-Mount Lens Catalog (A6300).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.